kubernetes/website/docs/concepts/storage/persistent-volumes.md

 ## StorageClasses

-Each `StorageClass` contains the fields `provisioner` and `parameters`, which are used when a `PersistentVolume` belonging to the class needs to be dynamically provisioned.
+Each `StorageClass` contains the fields `provisioner`, `parameters`, and `reclaimPolicy`, which are used when a `PersistentVolume` belonging to the class needs to be dynamically provisioned.

 The name of a `StorageClass` object is significant, and is how users can request a particular class.
 Administrators set the name and other parameters